abe33/atom-utils/README.md

     @subscriptions.add @subscribeTo 'div',
       click: (e) ->
-        console.log("won't be called if the click is done on the child span") e.stopPropagation()
+        console.log("won't be called if the click is done on the child span")
+        # Events propagation can be used to prevents the delegated handlers
+        # to catch the events in continuation.
+        e.stopPropagation()

     # By passing a node and a selector, it registers to the event on the